Raiders Week 4 Team Grades: Oakland Suffers Tough Loss To Rival Broncos After Losing Carr To Back Injury

 Coaching: C

 This was just a bad game for the Oakland Raiders.
-Even before David Carr left injured, Oakland was losing 16-7 and couldn’t seem to move the ball at all.
-Outside of the one big pass play to Johnny Holton, there was nothing good about the Raiders offense in this game.
-The defense played much better but gave up 143 rushing yards in the game.
+Even before Carr left injured, Oakland was losing 16-7 and couldn’t seem to move the ball at all.
+Outside of the one big pass play to Holton, there was nothing good about the Raiders offense in this game.
+The defense played much better but gave up 143 rushing yards.
 Oakland just didn’t seem ready to play the Broncos in Denver.

-The Oakland Raiders play the Baltimore Ravens (2-2) next week in another afternoon game.
+The Raiders play the Baltimore Ravens (2-2) next week in another afternoon game.
 The game returns to Oakland, where the Raiders are 1-0 on the season.
-It is also the first of three consecutive home games, and the Raiders will try to get their momentum back when they return home.
+It is also the first of three consecutive home games, which is important to note as the Raiders attempt to get their momentum back.